 Some people get food poisoning and dehydration.
 If this happens to you, make sure to take small sips of water and follow a bland food diet.

-There are many ways how to tell if the chicken is bad.
-You may eat it before even realizing it at times while other times you may catch it before you cook it.
+There are many ways to tell if the chicken is bad.
+There may be occasions when you consume spoiled chicken without realizing it, while at other times you may identify it as spoiled before cooking.
 Make sure to always watch the expiration and keep your senses alert when preparing chicken.
 If you have any hesitation, always throw it out.
 This way you don’t have to worry about food poisoning.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.